 Paul has been with the company since 1988 working his way up from trainee through Incorporated Engineer to Chartered Engineer status.
 This has allowed him to gain valuable experience for all types and size of projects from small everyday works to lead engineer on many larger projects up to the value of £20m.

-Paul has established a reputation for being a contentious engineer due to his attention to detail, proactive design and consideration of all other members of the design team and trades involved during the design and construction process.
+Paul has established a reputation for being a conscientious engineer due to his attention to detail, proactive design and consideration of all other members of the design team and trades involved during the design and construction process.

 A keen interest in masonry structures has been beneficial over the years allowing Paul to design cantilevered stone staircases, vaulted stone ceilings and post tensioned masonry to overcome problematic elements.